Powerlearnproject/se-assignment-5-davidNyiti/README.md

  Questions:

+ my computer does not have minimum requirement to download window 11 operating system

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.